 Karol holds a BS from James Madison University in Audio Post Production from the School of Media Arts and Design, is on the Board of Directors for the Cinema Audio Society (CAS), is co-editor of the CAS Quarterly Magazine, and serves on the Governor’s Peer Group for Audio Mixing for the Television Academy.

-While she is incredibly passionate about telling stories through sound, the technology, and the art of the craft, her favorite aspect of her position is “the team sport of filmmaking and television production.”
+While she is incredibly passionate about telling stories through sound, technology, and the art of the craft, her favorite aspect of her position is “the team sport of filmmaking and television production.”

 What was your path getting into sound?